solana-mobile/solana-mobile-doc-site/blog/ios-wallet-signing.md

 One potential solution that has been brought up is wallet communication through the use of _deep links_ (technically called [_Universal Links_](https://developer.apple.com/documentation/xcode/allowing-apps-and-websites-to-link-to-your-content?language=objc) on iOS, but we'll refer to them as deep links throughout this document).

-While deep links may sound like a viable solution, they fundamentally cannot provide the same functionality as an MWA persistent connection while also delivering a good user experience.
+While deep links may sound like a viable solution, they fundamentally cannot provide the same functionality as an MWA persistent connection, nor can they deliver a good user experience.

 These are the issues with deep linking as a replacement for MWA on iOS: